MONTHLY MEMBERS' MEETING

 Harlow U3A currently meet on the 4th Monday of the month (3rd Monday if the 4th falls on a Bank Holiday) at Paringdon Sports Club, Paringdon Road, Great Parndon, Harlow, CM19 4QT from 10.00 to 12.30am.
 Click on the link for directions to Paringdon Sports Club.
 Tea and coffee is available on arrival.

-From 10.00 to 11.00am, members and visitors (£2 entrance fee for visitors) have the opportunity to look around, have coffee (at a small cost), talk to Group Facilitators, meet members of the Committee, look at our 2nd hand book sale and purchase a raffle ticket where we have excellent prizes.
+From 10.00 to 11.00am, members and visitors (£2 entrance fee for visitors) have the opportunity to look around, have coffee, talk to Group Facilitators, meet members of the Committee, look at our 2nd hand book sale and at some of the meetings, purchase a raffle ticket where we have excellent prizes.
 You can then decide if Harlow U3A is an organisation you wish to join.
 You will not be able to join at the meeting but will be able to pick up an application form to give or send to our Membership Secretary.
 Visitors are welcome at every meeting.
-New groups starting are detailed in our bi-monthly Newsletter which is available at our meetings and on this website via the Welcome Page or the Links Page.
+New groups starting and all current groups are listed on the'Groups' page and also are detailed in our bi-monthly Newsletter which is available at our meetings and on this website via the Welcome Page or the Links Page.

 At 10.45am, we have an invited speaker which gives us the opportunity to hear about other people's experiences, hobbies and interests on a wide range of topics.
 Tickets for seats in the hall are no longer issued but we still need to comply with Health & Safety Legislation therefore if there are no available seats in the hall, we shall have to deny you entering the hall.
 Two or three meetings during the year there are different activities, such as a quiz, entertainment or a coffee morning.
 The following details our meetings and speakers for the next six months: